Ultimate Crowdfunding Checklist for Kickstarter and Indiegogo

 1. Create Your Official Press Release

-Once your campaign is live, you need to make sure that the word reaches out to the media on time.
+Once your campaign is live, you need to make sure that the word reaches the media on time.
 It would be advisable to create an official press release 24 hours before your campaign goes live.
-Send it to all the media outlets you have reached out before.
+Send it to all the media outlets you have reached out to before.
 That way, you’ll be able to spread the word immediately after your campaign goes live.

 2. Send a Dedicated Newsletter Blast to Subscribers

-3. Schedule Social Media Posts from Beforehand
+3. Schedule Social Media Posts in Advance

 4. Respond to the Comments As Soon As Possible

 Interacting with your potential backers is extremely important.
-Make sure to reply to those comments on Facebook, Twitter or your campaign page on time.
+Make sure to reply to those comments on Facebook, Twitter, or your campaign page on time.
 You can use a service like Mention for this.